yegor256/blog/_posts/2014/apr/2014-04-15-github-guidelines.md

 Once your changes are merged, return to the GitHub issue and ask the author to close it.
-Once the issue is closed by a project manager, you will receive your payment within a few hours, through oDesk or PayPal.
+Once the issue is closed by a project manager, you will receive your payment within a few hours.